BEST WAY TO SIT ON THE TOILET WHEN CONSTIPATED | 5 GUIDELINES

-- Kids at school who stay 5-7 hours and they can’t do exercise
+- Kids at school who learn 5-7 hours and they can’t do exercise.

-They put too much pressure on the sphincter and anorectal canal.
-Not to mention the hips that slow the blood flow.
+They put too much pressure on the sphincter, anorectal canal, and the blood flow.

 This thing happens because they have proper intestinal transit and motility.
 Somehow, they manage to relax the puborectalis muscles and sphincter.